-Ola Höglund's renowned glass blowing art carries on his family traditions in Tropical North Queensland.
-Trained in Sweden under the rigorous tutelage of master glassblowers and encouraged by his artist father, Ola has worked in New Zealand for many years but now spends half of each year in Australia.
+Ola Hoglund's renowned glass blowing art carried on his family traditions in Tropical North Queensland.
+Trained in Sweden under the rigorous tutelage of master glassblowers and encouraged by his artist father, Ola has worked in New Zealand for many years, also spending part of each year in Australia.

 Hoglund Art Glass is collected world wide and Ola and Marie have received many accolades for commissions such as the America's Cup and the Sydney Olympic Games as well as New Zealand and Sweden's stamp issues.

-The gas fired glass furnace is slowly heated over a period of two weeks
+The gas fired glass furnace was slowly heated over a period of two weeks

-as Ola prepares his materials and glass blowing equipment for another
+as Ola prepared his materials and glass blowing equipment for another

-season in the North Queensland studio that he shares with his artist
+season in the North Queensland studio that he shared with his artist

-partner, Marie Simberg-Höglund.
-The furnace will continue burning day and night until the end of their residency when it will be slowly cooled and turned off.
+partner, Marie Simberg-Hoglund.
+The furnace would continue burning day and night until the end of their residency when it would be slowly cooled and turned off.

 Pure silica sand from Tasmania is mixed with a flux of sodium carbonate, lime and other minerals to make clear crystal glass for glass blowing.